WilliamScarbro/GUAC/README.md

 * Student submissions can be graded one at a time (by specifying --name) or in sets (by specifying --these)
 * See ./docs/STUDENTS_FILE for details
 * Results are written to ASSIGNMENT_HOME/.scores/RECIPE/NAME/{TASK_NAMES,NAME.grade}
-* verbose flag will change log level
+* The --verbose flag will change log level

 ### Manual Grading
 #### Inspect